 Also see our related article, possession of firearms by convicted felons (NRS 202.360).

 Example: Jasper holds up a cashier with a gun in Henderson.
-If caught, Jasper faces charges for robbery (NRS 200.380), a category B felony.
+If caught, Jasper faces charges of robbery (NRS 200.380), a category B felony.
 Since he used a gun, the judge will impose an increased Nevada State Prison sentence for the robbery.